Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: FCFS infinite bipartite matching

 An easy example of this formula is for the case that $I=J$ and $\C(s_j)=\C\backslash c_j$, i.e the bipartite compatibility graph is almost complete, each server can serve all but one of the customer types.
 In that case, complete resource pooling holds if and only if $\alpha_{c_j}+\beta_{s_j} < 1$, and the matching rates are:

-However, for any other bipartite compatibility graph, this formula does not seem to simplify, and we suspect that its calculation is $\sharp P$ hard.
+However, for any other bipartite compatibility graph, the formula (\ref{eqn.matches}) does not seem to simplify, and we suspect that its calculation is $\sharp P$ hard.
 We have programmed it to be able to calculate it up to $I,J \le 12$, but it will become hard to compute the matching rates for larger number of types.
-Further research to obtain perhaps easier approximations to $r_{c_i,s_j} $ may be necessary.
+Recently, \cite{} developed a highly accurate and efficient approximation for the matching rates $r_{c_i,s_j}$ based on Ohm’s Law (which in some cases reduces to exact results).
+This provides an attractive alternative to the exact solution in case of many customer and server types. .

 When resource pooling does not hold, it is shown in \cite{adan-weiss:14} that there is a unique decomposition $(\C,\S)$ into subsystems $(\C^{(1)},\S^{(1)}),\ldots,(\C^{(L)},\S^{(L)})$, such that